chanzuckerberg/napari-segmentation-workshop/_sources/intro.md

 We see this napari segmentation course as belonging to the greater image tech ecosystem, and [we welcome any and all feedback](https://github.com/chanzuckerberg/napari-segmentation-workshop), even contributions as you make your way through these stages and lessons.
 We intend these learning materials to be reproducible, and adaptable, much like napari itself.

 :::{hint}
 When you reach the end of a lesson, you'll see a field where you can leave a comment.
-We encourage you to share your thoughts on these materials, both the videos and text, regarding their accessibility and intelligibility to you.
+We encourage you to share your thoughts on these materials regarding their accessibility and general intelligibility.
 :::

 <br>